yriyazi/GearBox_Fault_detection-ICEE2024/README.md

 ## Citation

-If you use this code or the FarsTail dataset in your research, please cite:
+If you use this code in your research, please cite:

 ```
 [Ali Asadian, Yassin Riyazi, and Seyyed Mossa Ayati*.
 2024. " Gearbox Fault Detection Using Continuous Wavelet Transform and Vision Transformer (ViT)."
 ICEE, 2024]